There are a lot of proven psychology-based strategies to get people to eat more healthy food…

 Strategy #3 to Stop Liking Junk Food

-Mentalist Derren Brown used his mind games on himself to learn to like foods like salami pizza by making loud pleasurable noises and groaning, “Mmmm, this is gorgeous,” while eating it.
+Mentalist Derren Brown used his mind games on himself to learn to like foods like salami pizza.
+He did so by making loud pleasurable noises and groaning, “Mmmm, this is gorgeous,” while eating it.

 When eating junk food like, say salami pizza, gag, make faces of disgust and groan, “Uggh, this is revolting.”